 First of all, their proximity to humans presents an issue.
 Norway rats often make their way into buildings, very comfortable around humans and their food.

-- The rodents may also carry smaller pests like fleas.
+- Brown rats can also carry small secondary pests like mites or fleas.

 Norway Rat Control and Safety

-Basic home hygiene is a good first step to the prevention of Norway rat infestations, including:
+Basic home hygiene is a good first step to preventing brown rats in your home, including:

-Your Critter Control technician may also implement rat traps, rat repellents and other forms of rat extermination to resolve the problem.
+Your Critter Control of Toledo technician may also implement rat traps, rat repellents and other forms of rat extermination to resolve the problem.

 Trust the Rat Removal Experts!

-Once infestations are identified, Toledo property owners should act quickly to remove populations, as Norway rats multiply quickly (with around 10 rats per litter and up to six litters per year—60 rats for one mother!).
-Our trained technicians have the necessary tools to remove Norway rats—call today!Request a Quote
+As soon as you realize you have a brown rat infestation, Toledo property owners should act quickly to get rid of them, as Norway rats multiply quickly (with around 10 rats per litter and up to six litters per year—60 rats for one mother!).
+Our trained technicians have the necessary tools to remove Norway rats; call Critter Control of Toledo today!Request a Quote